astrohart/MFR/MFR.Engines.Operations/README.md

 NOTE:This member may be overriden by a child class.
-If this is the case, the overrider must call the base class method before doing any of its own processing.
+If this the case, the overrider must call the base class method before doing any of its own processing.